uncognic/circuitchat/README.md

 # circuitchat

 P2P encrypted messaging over Tor in Rust.
 Creates ephemeral onion services for chat using the [Noise Protocol Framework](https://noiseprotocol.org/).
-There is no server and no identity, it is meant to reduce metadata leakage.
+It is meant to be easy to use and private

 - Main site: https://circuitchat.1707070.xyz
 - Onion: http://si52lslgxgqnzom5bsbyr7axyj6r3ykelskahuuf36dxrzrbsppio5qd.onion/